spidernet-io/spiderpool/docs/usage/install/get-started-kind.md

     ~# make setup_dualCni_calico
     ```

-    In this scenario, you can experience the effect of Pod having dual CNI network cards.
+    In this scenario, you can experience the effect of Pod having dual CNI NICs.
 In this environment, Calico serves as the default CNI of the cluster.
-Multus is used to attach an additional network card created by `Macvlan` to the Pod, and `coordinator` is used to solve the problem of routing coordination between multiple network cards in the Pod.
-This solution can forward the east-west traffic within the Pod access cluster from the network card created by Calico (eth0).
+Multus is used to attach an additional NIC created by `Macvlan` to the Pod, and `coordinator` is used to solve the problem of routing coordination between multiple NICs in the Pod.
+This solution can forward the east-west traffic within the Pod access cluster from the NIC created by Calico (eth0).
 Its benefits are:

     - Solve Macvlan's problem for accessing ClusterIP when Pods have both Calico and Macvlan NICs attached.
     - Facilitate the forwarding of external access to NodePort through Calico's data path, eliminating the need for external routing.
 Whereas, external routing is typically required for forwarding when Macvlan is used as the CNI.